But I Don’t Know How to Network with People!

 Filed under: Networking

 At a recent event, someone I hadn’t met before came up to me and asked me for advice on how to network.
-I was flattered that the person asked me and puzzled at the same time.
+I was flattered that the person asked me.
+At the same time, I was puzzled.
 I asked him why he wanted my advice.
-He told me that he was observing me and noticed how easy it seemed for me to meet people and start a conversation with them.
+He mentioned that he noticed how easy it seemed for me to meet people and start a conversation.
 He also mentioned that I looked calm, relaxed and sincerely interested in the person I was speaking with.
-That last comment caught my attention and is something I hear a lot.
+That last comment really caught my attention and it’s something I hear often.

 1. Be Yourself – First and foremost.
-Don’t try to be something you don’t truly believe you are.
+Don’t try to be something you don’t believe you are.
 I’ve always liked being informal and in most networking scenarios, being informal is the way to go.
-Remember that people who you want to network with, and eventually surround yourself with, will want to know the real you.
-People who like you and will want to do business with you because of who you are.
+Remember, people who you want to network with will want to know the real you!
+Usually people like you and will want to do business with you because of who you are.
 One thing I see that really helps a lot of people in networking, including myself, is choosing to have an outgoing and friendly attitude.
-People don’t always remember what you say, but they will most likely remember how you make them feel.
+People don’t always remember what you say, but they will very likely remember how you made them feel.

-2. Breathe — Take a slow deep breath and slow exhale.
+2. Breathe – Before networking with someone, if you need to, it’s OK to take a slow deep breath and then a slow exhale.
 More than once if you want.
 It will help you relax before you join a conversation or start a conversation with people you don’t know.

-3. Know Your Audience / Know Where You Are — The reason I say this is that there are many different types of environments where you can network with others.
-Are you networking at a conference, at a party with neighbors, at a function for work?
+3. Know Your Audience / Know Where You Are – The reason I say this is because there are many different types of environments where it’s great to network with others.
+Networking at a conference for example, at a party with neighbors, or at a function for work.
 Many environments are formal, while others are very informal.
 An example of a formal environment may be at a business gala during the reception portion of the event, while an informal environment may be a sporting event.
 You don’t want to network at a party with neighbors the same way you would network at a conference representing your company or service.

-4. Look People in the Eye – When speaking with someone, remember that looking them in the eye when they are speaking to you, as well as when you are speaking to them, is considered polite.
+4. Look People in the Eye – When speaking with someone, remember to look them in the eye when they are speaking to you.
+Its considered polite.
 Not looking someone in the eye when they are speaking to you makes it look as though you’re not really interested in them.
 At the same time, not looking someone in the eyes when you are speaking to them makes it appear as though you are not being sincere.
-Quick Note: It’s OK to periodically take a quick glance away from the person because you don’t want to appear as though you’re simply staring at them either. icon smile But I Don’t Know How to Network with People!
+Quick Note: It’s OK to periodically take a quick glance away from the person because you don’t want to appear as though you’re simply staring at them either. 🙂

-5. Avoid Getting Tongue-Tied by Preparing a Self-Introduction — Having a self-introduction prepared that is clear, interesting, and well delivered is a very helpful tool to have in your possession when starting a conversation with someone you don’t know.
-How does one do that?
+5. Avoid Getting Tongue-Tied by Preparing a “Brief” Self-Introduction – Having a self-introduction prepared that is clear, interesting, and well delivered is a very helpful tool to have.
+Especially when starting a conversation with someone you don’t know.
+How do you do that?
 The simplest way is to write it down.
-Prepare what you are going to say to someone when introducing yourself and then practice, practice, practice.
+Prepare what you are going to say to someone when introducing yourself and then practice, practice, practice!
 The more you practice, the more it will sound natural and unscripted.
 What you write down will depend upon the nature of the event you’re preparing for.
 Regardless of what you write down or the type of event it is for, what you say about yourself shouldn’t take any longer than 8 to 10 seconds.

-6. It’s OK to Ask Questions – When you are talking with a person you’ve met at a reception or some other kind of networking opportunity, you can ask questions to help keep the conversation going.
-In my networking experience, I’ve found that I sincerely enjoy learning about other people (and many people sincerely enjoy talking about themselves).
+6. It’s OK to Ask Questions – When you are talking with a person you just met at a networking event, feel free to ask questions to help keep the conversation going.
+In my experience, I’ve found that I really enjoy learning about other people (and many people sincerely enjoy talking about themselves).
 When I meet someone I pay attention to what they say in order to learn something about them.
 For example, if a person works for a particular company, a question I always ask is, “How long have you worked with XYZ Corporation?”
 (Instead of XYZ Corporation, use the company they’re associated with.)
 Many times the next question I ask after that is, “How do you like working for them?”
-At that point I’ve started the conversation going with the person and most of the time, they are more than happy to speak about their experiences.
+At that point I’ve gotten the conversation going with them and often, they are more than happy to speak about their experiences.
 You can ask any question you feel is appropriate for the situation (about them or something else).

 7. Worried About Rejection?
 Don’t Be – It happens to everyone.
-Anyone who says they’ve never been rejected is only admitting that they’ve not tried it much if at all!
+Anyone who says they’ve never been rejected is really only saying that they’ve never tried much!
 There will be people who don’t respond to your introduction the way you would like.
+The reason may be completely unrelated to you.
 If you find yourself in that situation, don’t take it personally.
 Just move on.
 Creating and maintaining an outgoing, friendly attitude no matter how someone reacts to you will always make things easier.
 It also helps to have a sense of humor.

-8. Make It a Choice to Have Fun! — As I mentioned earlier, keeping a healthy sense of humor is a key ingredient to networking.
+8. Make It a Choice to Have Fun! – As I mentioned earlier, keeping a healthy sense of humor is a key ingredient to networking.
 Another one is simply to relax.
 At many networking events, I’ve run into people who are so serious about networking.
-They treat networking as though it is a necessary evil that must be done in order to succeed in life.
-Sometimes an individual can be so serious that they alienate the very people they are attempting to network with.
+They treat networking as though it is a necessary evil they need to do.
+Sometimes a person can be so serious with networking numbers that they alienate the very people they’re attempting to network with.
 Unfortunately, I’ve seen that happen far too often.

 Remember a cardinal rule about networking: